KwinyarutP/TheraPose/README.md

 👉 [https://thera-pose.vercel.app](https://thera-pose.vercel.app)

+- **⚠️ Important:** Please use **Light Mode only** (Dark Mode is not supported and may cause display issues)
 - Works on **desktop** and **mobile browsers**
 - Best viewed on **Google Chrome** or **Microsoft Edge**
-- No login required for exploring the demo flows
+- Login required for exploring entire the demo flows
-- Patient and Therapist flows can be tested directly through the web interface
+- Patient and Therapist flows can be tested directly through the web interface by using username and password in the following
+   - Username: patient@mail.com, Password: demo123
+   - Username: therapist@mail.com, Password: demo123

 ---